 The Trust has a diverse range of operating activities and operates in most key areas of the tourism sector.
-It is reliant on financial support from Wellington City Council, partnership funding, joint ventures and i-SITE revenue.
+It is reliant on financial support from Wellington City Council, partnership funding, joint ventures.
+The trust also operates the Wellington i-SITE which is targeted to be a cost-neutral activity.
 The Trust competes with other city priorities for funding and is publicly and privately accountable for its expenditure.